MadMike87/ESP_samples/temperature/README.md

 ### MQTT
 #### API reference
         https://github.com/micropython/micropython-lib/tree/master/umqtt.simple

+        rename simple.py file from directory umqtt.simple to umqttsimple.py
+        and copy it to root  / directrory from ESP-device (its easiser to use)

         connect(...) -  Connect to a server.
 Returns True if this connection uses persisten session stored on a server (this will be always False if clean_session=True argument is used (default)).